nekr0z/matebook-applet/README.md

 * [Credits](#credits)

 ## Installation and setup
 The applet requires no installation as such (although you may want to add it to autorun so that it gets started automatically when you load your DE).
-However, it relies on underlying pieces of software to be installed so that it is user-accessible:
+However, id depends on `libappindicator` to be installed on your system (`sudo apt install libappindicator3-1` for Debian), and it relies on underlying pieces of software to be installed so that it is user-accessible:

 ### Huawei-WMI driver
 Starting with version 1.2 the best way to get the matebook-applet working is to install [Huawei-WMI driver](https://github.com/aymanbagabas/Huawei-WMI) by [Ayman Bagabas](https://github.com/aymanbagabas).
 You'll need at least version 3.0 of his driver.
 Be advised that the driver is only compatible with Linux kernel 5.0 or later.